Denali Prep Course Overview

 Course Location and Conditions

-This course is held in either two locations, on Mount Rainier's Nisqually Glacier or on the north side of Mount Baker on the Coleman and Deming glaciers.
-In March and April, both Rainier and Baker are still in winter condition and the weather can be challenging.
-Temperatures may dip as low as the single digits at night and the winds can be relentless.
+This course is held on or near Mount Baker.
+Winter conditions can limit our access to certain areas and trailheads.
+A popular course location in heavy snow years is to access the backcountry area at Mount Baker Ski Resort.
+In March and April temperatures may dip as low as the single digits at night and the winds can be relentless.
 Heavy snowfall is not uncommon and you will more than likely encounter whiteout conditions for at least part, if not all, of this trip.
 In other words, the Cascades in the winter are the perfect training ground for Denali!

 Because of the cold weather and harsh environment, climbers should plan on bringing all of the equipment required for a Denali Expedition, including their overboots and warm sleeping bags.
 Although these might not be required and/or used extensively on the program, making sure that all of your gear fits, works, and is up for the challenge is essential in preparing for Denali.
 The equipment list for this course and our Denali expedition maybe be downloaded under 'Course Downloads' to the right.